Marwan-Alsayadi/marwan-tetris/README.md

 ## Added Features with Screenshots

-*(Since I cannot directly display screenshots here, I will describe where you would insert them in your actual README.md file.
-You should take screenshots of the following features and embed them.)*

 **1. Next Piece Preview:**

    This feature enhances gameplay by showing the player the upcoming tetromino, allowing for strategic planning.